 - X-rays.
 These may show many changes such as weak or deformed bones and fractures.

 - Lab tests.
 Blood, saliva, and skin may be checked.
 The tests may include gene testing.

 - DEXA (dual energy X-ray absorptiometry) scan.
-A scan of the bones to check for softening.
+This is a scan of the bones to check for softening.